-You must tell your Faculty as soon as possible 10.1 if you suffer any illness or other circumstance that means that you are unable to attend scheduled academic events, or that may affect 10.7 your academic performance.
-If you have a serious infectious disease you should tell us as soon as possible and not attend until you have 10.8 been told that it is safe to return.
-See http:// studentportal.bournemouth.ac.uk/health/ medical-centre/contagious-diseases.html for more information.
+10.1 You must tell your Faculty as soon as possible if you suffer any illness or other circumstance that means that you are unable to attend scheduled academic events, or that may affect your academic performance.
+If you have a serious contagious disease you should tell us as soon as possible and not attend until you have been told that it is safe to return.
+See www1.bournemouth.ac.uk/students/health-wellbeing/medical-centre/contagious-diseases for more information.

-10.2 You must comply with any instructions given by BU about health and safety and fire safety (for more information see www.bournemouth.ac.uk/students/helpadvice/safety-personal-security).
-In particular, you must:

-• follow the Fire Evacuation procedures including evacuating a building promptly on hearing the fire alarm, and obeying instructions given by staff;

-wear suitable overalls or protective clothing as directed by staff; and

-• make sure that a risk assessment is carried out where it is relevant to your activities and comply with any requirements set out in any risk assessment.

-10.3 You must not smoke or use electronic cigarettes in BU's buildings, at entrances to our buildings or within 5 metres of our buildings.
+- 10.2 You must comply with any instructions given by BU about health and safety and fire safety (for more information see www1.bournemouth.ac.uk/students/helpadvice/safety-personal-security).
+In particular, you must: - follow the Fire Evacuation procedures including evacuating a building promptly on hearing the fire alarm, and obeying instructions given by staff; - wear suitable overalls or protective clothing as directed by staff; and - make sure that a risk assessment is carried out where it is relevant to your activities and comply with any requirements set out in any risk assessment. - 10.3 You must not smoke or use electronic cigarettes in BU's buildings, at entrances to our buildings or within five metres of our buildings.
 You must not smoke in any vehicles owned or operated by or on behalf of BU.
-You also must not smoke or use electronic cigarettes in any public area that is substantially enclosed (including the bus shelters).

-BU has policies relating to the abuse of drugs and alcohol (see www.bournemouth.ac.uk/ important-information, under Conduct and Welfare).
-If you do not comply with these policies, we may take action under the Student Disciplinary Procedure (see paragraph 18).

-Please be aware of security at all times.
-If you become aware of an intruder at BU, or someone acting in a suspicious manner, you should report the matter immediately to staff.

-You are responsible for and must look after any equipment or property that we allocate to you or authorise you to use.
+You also must not smoke or use electronic cigarettes in any public area that is substantially enclosed (including the bus shelters). - 10.4 Please be aware of security at all times.
+If you become aware of an intruder at BU, or someone acting in a suspicious manner, you should report the matter immediately to staff. - O.5 You are responsible for and must look after any equipment or property that we allocate to you or authorise you to use.
 You may need to pay for repair or replacement if items are damaged, lost or stolen.
-We will give you further information when we provide equipment.

-We reserve the right to question and/or search you or to examine any articles in your possession if there is good cause to do so.

-All vehicle users at BU must comply with traffic signs and notices and with instructions.
+We will give you further information when we provide equipment. - 10.6 We reserve the right to question and/or search you or to examine any articles in your possession if there is good cause to do so. - O.7 All vehicle users at BU must comply with traffic signs and notices and with instructions.
 We have rules for car parks and cycle facilities (see Parking Terms & Conditions).
 We may take action under the Student Disciplinary Procedure if you do not comply with these rules.